Arvoxis/Arvoxis/README.md

 ###  About Me

 I'm a second year CS undergrad at VIT Vellore with a deep interest in machine learning, NLP, and computer vision.
-I build things that sit at the intersection of AI and real-world utility from gesture controlled games to intelligent research tools.
+I build things that sit at the intersection of AI and real world utility from gesture controlled games to intelligent research tools.
 Currently leading AI/ML initiatives on campus as Vice Chairperson of the AI & ML Club.

 - Currently working on **LLM powered research tools** and **real time computer vision applications**
 - Diving deeper into **deep learning architectures**, **prompt engineering**, and **full stack AI apps**